Disclosure Risk from Homogeneity Attack in Differentially Private Frequency Distribution: Experiments

 \section{Experiments}

-We apply the mathematical relationships between the DR-HA measures and the privacy loss parameters $\epsilon$ and $\delta$ obtained in Section \ref{sec:math} to the Adult data \citep{Adult1996} and the Qualitative Bankruptcy data \citep{Bankruptcy2014}, both of which are publicly available in the UCI Machine Learning Repository.
-We use the experiments to demonstrate how to leverage the relationship to assist decision making on $\epsilon$ and $\delta$ when implementing DP mechanisms to sanitize frequency distributions.
+We apply the derived mathematical relations between DR-HA and privacy loss parameters in Section \ref{sec:relation} to 3 experiments using the Adult data \citep{Adult1996}, the Bankruptcy data \citep{Bankruptcy2014}\footnote{Both datasets are available at the UCI Machine Learning Repository.}, and a subset of the Bankruptcy data.
+We demonstrate how to make use of the relations to choose $\epsilon$ and $\delta$.
+In all the experiments, we examine $\epsilon\in[10^{-3},10^2]$ for $\epsilon$-DP and $(\epsilon,\delta)$-pDP, $\epsilon\in[10^{-3},1]$ for $(\epsilon,\delta)$-DP, and $\delta\in(O(n^{-1}), 0.1]$, where $n$ is the data sample size, $n^{-1}=3.6\times 10^{-5}$ for the Adult data and $4\times 10^{-3}$ for the Bankruptcy data and the subset data.
+The larger values of $\epsilon$ and $\delta$ are for scientific investigation only and unlikely to be used in practical applications.